 If it gets worse, it can start to hurt when you pee or cause problems with your sex life.
 You might not be able to get an erection.

-In most cases, your doctor can diagnose balanitis based on the symptoms you describe to him.
+In most cases, your doctor can diagnose balanitis based on the symptoms you describe and by doing a physical exam.
 He may run these tests to be sure, such as:

 Once you have the condition, you can’t just wash it away.
 Your doctor will prescribe or recommend treatment to clear up the infection.

 Your treatment will depend on what set off the balanitis.
 The prescription usually comes as a cream or ointment.
 Your doctor might prescribe:

 - Antibiotics for bacterial balanitis.
 It comes as a pill or a cream.

 - Antifungal cream if the condition was from candida yeast.

 - Steroid creams can relieve balanitis caused by skin disease.

 It you don't get it treated, you might have complications such as: